mhoban/rainbow_bridge/README.md

 ### Specifying fastq files
 In all cases, if you're processing fastq runs, you must specify the location of your sequence reads.
 Generally, if you're processing runs that have *not* been demultiplexed by the sequencer, you will have either one (single-end) or two (paired-end) fastq files.
 If your runs *have* been demultiplexed or are pooled, you will have one fastq file per individual sample/pool per read direction.
 If fastq files are gzipped (i.e., they have a .gz extension), they will be decompressed automatically and the .gz extension will be stripped during processing.

-<a name="shared-dirs"></a>In general, it is best practice to separate your read files into separate directories by sequencing run and to keep forward/reverse reads from the same sequencing run within the same directory.
+<a name="shared-dirs"></a>In general, it is best practice to keep forward/reverse reads from the same sequencing run within the same directory.
 If you find it necessary to put forward/reverse reads in separate directories, then those directories should lie within the same parent directory.
 It may still work otherwise, but things might also go haywire and I won't be responsible.
 The exception to this is for non-demultiplexed runs where you're specifying indivual forward/reverse files directly.

 For paired-end sequencing runs, sequence read filenames must be identical apart from the pattern delineating read direction and all read pairs within a sequencing run must use the same read direction pattern (e.g., 'R1', 'R2').
 Thus the following read pairs are supported: `sample1_R1.fastq/sample1_R2.fastq`, `sample1.F.fastq/sample1.R.fastq`, `sample1.1.fastq/sample1.2.fastq`, but the following pairs will fail: `sample1.1.15_R1.fastq/sample1.1.17_R2.fastq`, `sample1.R1.fastq/sample1_R2.fastq`.
 There are no filename restrictions for single-end sequencing runs.